Toyota Highlander vs 4Runner

 Deciding which SUV is right for you will depend on various factors.
 To help you out, we created this informative Toyota Highlander vs. Toyota 4Runner comparison.
 Learn all about each midsize SUV below and contact us at Faulkner Toyota Trevose if you have any questions.

 No matter which vehicle you choose, everyone will have plenty of room to stretch out.
-In the Highlander, you’ll get 44.2 inches of first-row legroom, 38.4 inches of second-row legroom, and 27.7 inches of third-row legroom.
+In the Highlander, you’ll get 42 inches of first-row legroom, 41 inches of second-row legroom, and 27.7 inches of third-row legroom.

 If you get the three rows in the 4Runner, then you’ll have 41.7 inches of first-row legroom, 32.9 inches of second-row legroom, and 29.3 inches of third-row legroom.

-There’s also plenty of cargo room in both SUVs, for all your essentials.
-The 2018 Highlander gives you up to 83.7 cubic feet when the second and third rows are folded down.
-In the 2018 4Runner, you can get up to 89.7 cubic feet of cargo space to work with.
-Plus, it has a power liftgate window that you can roll down to accommodate especially long items.
+If you are traveling with a full house in the 4Runner, you have nine cubic feet of cargo volume behind the third-row.
+What if you need more room?
+In the 2021 Toyota 4Runner, you can get up to 89.7 cubic feet of cargo space to work with.
+Plus, the SUV has a power liftgate with auto up/down and jam protection that you can roll down to accommodate especially long items.

-Toyota Highlander vs 4Runner Performance Specs
+Toyota Highlander vs 4Runner Engine Performance

-The Highlander offers a 3.5L V6 that produces 295 horsepower and 263 lb-ft of torque.
+The Highlander comes standard with a 3.5L V6 that produces 295 horsepower and 263 lb-ft of torque.
 Plus, it offers a Stop and Start Engine System.
 When you come to a complete stop, the engine will shut off, helping you save more fuel.
 When you press off the brake pedal, the engine will seamlessly restart, so you can be on your way.
 This is especially helpful when driving in stop-and-go traffic, to help make your gas last as long as possible.